jsteele2003/data-structures/assignments/sensorProject/README.md

 I. The Y-axis will map to time of day, running from 12:00AM-12:00AM.

 II.
 The X-axis will be capable of either grouping the day-long data into week-long intervals, or simply represent them as consecutive days.
-Each discrete element on the Y-axis would be split into two values, one each for temperature and light
+Each discrete element on the Y-axis would be split into two values, one each for temperature and light.

 III.
 The right sidebar will primarily function as a legend for mapping the temperature and light heatmap gradients to their physical correlates.
-I plan on using two different sequential colour scales to create the two heatmaps, with progressively darker hues mapping to more intense values
+I plan on using two different sequential colour scales to create the two heatmaps, with progressively darker hues mapping to more intense values.

 IV.
-Above the heatmap legend will be a pair of radio buttons, allowing the user to group the daily data by week, or track day-to-dya with no aggregation
+Above the heatmap legend will be a pair of radio buttons, allowing the user to group the daily data by week, or track day-to-dya with no aggregation.

 V & VI.
 In order to provide qualitative context, there will be interactive markers at the top of each y-axis element, providing on-hover tooltips with information on events that may have impacted the values seen in the coming time interval.
 Likewise, at notable periods of intensity/general interest over the span of the hourly values, tooltips will appear with more granular information and context on why such values may have appeared.